Microscopic description of exciton-polaritons in microcavities: Abstract

 \section{Abstract}

 We investigate the microscopic description of exciton-polaritons that involves electrons, holes and photons within a two-dimensional microcavity.
 We show that in order to recover the simplified exciton-photon model that is typically used to describe polaritons, one must correctly define the exciton-photon detuning and exciton-photon (Rabi) coupling in terms of the bare microscopic parameters.
 For the case of unscreened Coulomb interactions, we find that the exciton-photon detuning is strongly shifted from its bare value in a manner akin to renormalization in quantum electrodynamics.
 Within the renormalized theory, we exactly solve the problem of a single exciton-polariton for the first time and obtain the full spectral response of the microcavity.
-In particular, we find that the electron-hole wave function of the polariton can be significantly modified by the very strong Rabi couplings achieved in current experiments.
-Our microscopic approach furthermore allows us to properly determine the effective interaction between identical polaritons, which goes beyond previous theoretical work.
-Our findings are thus important for understanding and characterizing exciton-polariton systems across the whole range of polariton densities.
+In particular, we find that the electron-hole wave function of the polariton can be significantly modified by the very strong Rabi couplings achieved in current experiments. \mmp{Our microscopic approach furthermore allows us to obtain the effective interaction between identical polaritons for any light-matter coupling.
+Crucially, we show that the standard treatment of polariton-polariton interactions in the very strong coupling regime is incorrect, since it neglects the light-induced modification of the exciton size and thus greatly overestimates the effect of Pauli exclusion on the Rabi coupling, i.e., the saturation of exciton oscillator strength.} Our findings \jfl{thus provide the foundations} for understanding and characterizing exciton-polariton systems across the whole range of polariton densities.